 Each research faculty member is evaluated and given a merit adjustment on the same schedule for evaluations and raise recommendations as the other faculty groups.
 Salary adjustments are based on merit; they are not automatic.
 An annual performance review by the principal investigator and/or department head becomes part of the basis for salary adjustments.
 Recommendations for salary adjustments originate with the supervisor (usually the principal investigator or the department head or chair) and are reviewed, as appropriate, by the department head or chair, dean, and vice president for research and innovation.
-At the university level, the dean or vice president reviews the salary adjustment recommendations at a formal salary hearing with the President, the Provost, the Chief Business Officer, and others as needed.
+At the university level, the dean or vice president reviews the salary adjustment with university leadership prior to being considered by the President or designee.